How to make your penis bigger: 10 penis enlargement methods

 7. Penis pumps

-Penis pumps—vacuum devices that coax blood flow into the penis—will cause an erection, but they won't permanently make your penis bigger.
+Penis pumps—vacuum devices that coax blood flow into the penis—will help achieve an erection, but they won't permanently make your penis bigger.

 8. Male enhancement pills